rcgsheffield/sheffield_hpc/hpc/scheduler/advanced_job_analysis_and _profiling.rst

 Accessing A Running Multi-Node Slurm Batch job
 ==============================================

-In the scenario you are running a multi node slurm job you can use ``squeue`` to see the nodes your job is using:
+In the scenario you are running a multi-node Slurm job you can use ``squeue`` to see the nodes your job is using:

 .. code-block:: shell